HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 We will use the `penguins_raw` dataset from the **palmerpenguins** package.

-1. Draw a parallel coordinates plot of the numeric columns in the dataset using `ggparcoord` from the **GGally** package.
+a.
+Draw a parallel coordinates plot of the numeric columns in the
+    dataset using `ggparcoord` from the **GGally** package.
 Choose parameters to help identify trends.
 What do you observe?